zhuqunxi/Semi-tensor-Product-STP-Book/README.md

 Book:  Analysis and Control of Boolean Networks: A Semi-tensor Product Approach

-A Book __Analysis and Control of Boolean Networks: A Semi-tensor Product Approac__ To Whom It May Concern.
+A Book __Analysis and Control of Boolean Networks: A Semi-tensor Product Approach__ To Whom It May Concern.